-The early intensive treatment is grazed for 1.2 months with a stock density of 0.96 AU/acre, equivalent to a stocking rate of 1.1 AUM/acre.
-The season-long and patch burning treatments are grazed for four months with a stock density of 0.29 animal units per acre (AU/acre), also equivalent to a moderate stocking rate of 1.1 animal unit months per acre (AUM/acre).
+The early intensive treatment is grazed for about 1.2 months with a stock density of about 0.96 AU/acre, equivalent to a stocking rate of 1.1 AUM/acre.
+The season-long and patch burning treatments are grazed for about four months with a stock density of about 0.29 animal units per acre (AU/acre), also equivalent to a moderate stocking rate of 1.1 animal unit months per acre (AUM/acre).

 We began applying the early intensive and season-long grazing treatments in 2011.
-Total forage production did not differ between pastures, however, early intensive grazing has reduced foliar cover and frequency.
+Total forage production did not differ between pastures; however, early intensive grazing has reduced foliar cover and frequency of Kentucky bluegrass.

-The first patch burning took place in the fall of 2014, and those pastures will be grazed the same as the season-long pastures in 2015.
+The first patch burn took place in the fall of 2014, and those pastures were grazed the same as the season-long pastures in 2015.
 On the patch burn treatment, one-fourth of each pasture is burned in the fall, with a new portion burned each year on a four-year rotation.
+Unfortunately, the weather did not cooperate and the pastures were not burned in the fall of 2015.